-The free technique will be dismantled and marked according to three criteria:
+The free technique is dismantled and marked according to three criteria:

-- Technical execution, max.
-3 marks (measurement) - The technical execution will be assessed with measurement criteria.
-The detailed and final marking scheme is developed and agreed by all Experts before the Competition. - Artistic composition, max.
-2 marks (judgement); - The artistic composition will be assessed with judgement criteria by all the Experts. - The level of difficulty must also be assessed by the judgement group - The information sheet will be assessed with measurement criteria, max 0.50 marks; - Colour concept 1 mark; - Accurate implementation 2 marks; - The final work needs to match the information sheet.
+- Technical execution, maximum 3 marks (Measurement) - The technical execution is assessed with measurement criteria.
+The detailed and final marking scheme is developed and agreed by all Experts before the Competition. - Artistic composition, maximum 2 marks (Judgement); - The artistic composition is assessed with judgement criteria by all the Experts. - The level of difficulty must also be assessed by the judgement group - The information sheet is assessed with Measurement criteria, maximum 0.50 marks; - Colour concept 1 mark; - Accurate implementation 2 marks; - The final work needs to match the information sheet.

-4.10 SKILL ASSESSMENT PROCEDURES
+4.10 Skill assessment procedures